Lorenzo Anghelè

-Lorenzo Anghelè (born 26 February 2005) is an Italian professional footballer who plays as a striker for club Juventus Next Gen.
+Lorenzo Anghelè (born 26 February 2005) is an Italian professional footballer who plays as a striker and attacking midfielder for club Südtirol, on loan from Juventus.
+He is a former Italy youth international.

 Early life

-Anghelè joined the youth academy of Italian Serie A side Juventus at the age of fourteen.
-He captained the club.
+Anghelè is a youth product of Sampdoria, later moving to the youth academy of Juventus in 2019, at the age of fourteen.
+He captained the under-19 side.

 Club career

-Anghelè started his career with Italian side Juventus Next Gen. On 1 October 2023, he debuted for the club during a 0–1 loss to Torres.
-On 10 February 2024, Anghelè scored his first goal for the club during a 3–1 win over Torres.
+Anghelè started his professional career with the reserve team Juventus Next Gen. On 1 October 2023, he made his debut with the club during a 0–1 loss to Torres.
+On 10 February 2024, Anghelè scored his first goal with the club during a 3–1 win over Torres.

 On 26 August 2024, Anghelè made his debut for the Juventus senior team in the second matchday of the 2024–25 Serie A season.

 International career

 Anghelè has represented Italy internationally at youth level.
+Having played with the U18s, U19s and U20s.

 Style of play

-Anghelè mainly operates as a striker.
+Anghelè mainly operates as a striker and an attacking midfielder.
 He is known for his agility and versatility.